 Further information on GTE requirement is available from Department of Home Affairs

 Recognition of Prior Learning

 APSI supports the Australian Qualifications Framework with the objective of facilitating pathways to, and through, formal qualifications.
 In support of this objective, all academic studies and prior learning will be taken into consideration when applying to APSI.

 Applicants who can demonstrate successful completion of equivalent subjects at a recognised institution may be eligible for credit or exemptions when studying at APSI.
-Please enquire about the applying for RPL information kit at the time of application.
+Please inquire about the applying for RPL information kit at the time of application.